 NOTICE OF TOWNSHIP OF DERRY MS4 POLLUTANT REDUCTION PLAN

-The Township Supervisors of Derry Township will accept comments from the public beginning on August 2, 2017 and extending through August 31, 2017 associated with the Township's Pollutant Reduction Plan as required by the Pennsylvania Department of Environmental Protection as a component of the Township's PAG-13 National Pollutant Discharge Elimination System General Permit (NPDES Permit No. PAI136136) for Stormwater Discharges from Small Municipal Separate Storm Sewer Systems (MS4s).
+The Township Supervisors of Derry Township will accept comments from the public beginning on June 25, 2018 and extending through July 25, 2018 associated with the Township's Pollutant Reduction Plan as required by the Pennsylvania Department of Environmental Protection as a component of the Township's PAG-13 National Pollutant Discharge Elimination System General Permit (NPDES Permit No. PAI136136) for Stormwater Discharges from Small Municipal Separate Storm Sewer Systems (MS4s).
 The Pollutant Reduction Plan outlines in general terms the Township's 5-year plan between 2018 and 2023 to reduce sediment loadings and nutrient loadings from its MS4 stormwater discharges into the Loyalhanna Creek and its tributaries, and the Conemaugh River and its tributaries.
-The Pollutant Reduction Plan will be available for public review Monday through Friday between the hours of 7:00 AM to 3:30 PM at the Derry Township Municipal Office located at 5321 Route 982 Derry, PA 15627.
-The Pollutant Reduction Plan is also available for public review click here.
+The Pollutant Reduction Plan will be available for public review Monday through Friday between the hours of 7:30 AM to 3:30 PM at the Derry Township Municipal Office located at 5321 Route 982 Derry, PA 15627.
+The Pollutant Reduction Plan is also available for public review on the Township's website click here.
 Comments may be provided in writing and delivered in person or via e-mail or regular mail and addressed to the Derry Township Supervisors.
-The Township will accept comments from any interested member of the public at the regularly scheduled meeting of the Derry Township Supervisors on August 1, 2017 at 7:00 PM.
+The Township will accept comments from any interested member of the public at the regularly scheduled meeting of the Derry Township Supervisors on July 3, 2018 at 7:00 PM.

 ATTENTION PARENTS: The Reality Tour is a program every family needs to attend.
 Parents can increase the substance abuse factor by 75% if you have ongoing discussions about alcohol and drugs.